redis/docs/content/integrate/redis-data-integration/_index.md

 You should *not* use RDI when:

-- You are migrating an existing data set into Redis only once
+- You are migrating an existing data set into Redis only once.
-- The data is updated infrequently and in big batches
+- The data is updated infrequently and in big batches.
-- Your app needs *immediate* cache consistency rather than *eventual* consistency
+- Your app needs *immediate* cache consistency rather than *eventual* consistency.
-- The data is ingested from two replicas of Active-Active at the same time
+- The data is ingested from two replicas of Active-Active at the same time.
-- The app must *write* data to the Redis cache, which then updates the source database
+- The app must *write* data to the Redis cache, which then updates the source database.
-- Your data set will only ever be small
+- Your data set will only ever be small.

 ## Supported source databases